uu60/mpc-package/README.md

 make
 mpirun -np 2 -hostfile hostfile.txt demo
 ```
+> There is a script file `test.sh` under shell_scripts/ directory which can conveniently upload and compile the project to your test server.
+You can modify details for your situation.
 ### 4.1 Multiplication share
 #### 4.1.1 With MTs through OT
 - The code is under **test_cases/demo**.